Teaching Commons > Partners > Liberal Studies

 Liberal Studies Website

 Students may also opt to pursue an independent study for EL credit.
 Like other EL courses, students in independent studies will be expected to have 25 hours of experiential contact time, and produce a tangible product or artifact reflecting on the relationship of the EL learning outcomes to the independent study in which the student has been engaged.

-Students must apply to have their independent study considered for EL and must demonstrate how they will be meeting the EL learning outcomes.
+Students must request a waiver request to have their independent study considered for EL and must demonstrate how they will be meeting the EL learning outcomes.

 When teaching in the domains, instructors should make sure their course syllabus is detailed and includes the learning outcomes for their particular domain.
 Additionally, instructors should provide graded assignments throughout the quarter (not just at the end), so that students are apprised of their performance.